 I. The Status of the Judicial Branch

 Though substantive and personal independence are both anchored in law, in institutional terms the independence of the court system and its status as a separate “judicial branch” have no legal basis.
-Some administrative powers rest with the Minister of Justice (such as setting regulations for civil law procedures, establishing new courts, or appointing the president of the Supreme Court); some are granted to the president of the Supreme Court and the presidents of other courts (for example, the management of the various courts of law); and some are shared by the Minister of Justice and the president of the Supreme Court (such as appointing the director of courts).
+Some administrative powers rest with the Minister of Justice (such as setting regulations for civil law procedures and establishing new courts; some are granted to the president of the Supreme Court and the presidents of other courts (for example, the management of the various courts of law); and some are shared by the Minister of Justice and the president of the Supreme Court (such as appointing the director of courts).
 Officially, the court system in Israel is an auxiliary unit of the Ministry of Justice.

-1. The court system should be recognized as the Judicial Authority of the State of Israel.
+1. The court system should be recognized as the Judiciary of the State of Israel.
 (See Appendix 1—Proposal for Amendment to the Basic Law: The Judiciary.
 Hebrew only).

-2. The Judicial Authority should set the rules of procedure for the High Court of Justice, subject to the sole oversight of the Knesset.
+2. The Judiciary should set the rules of procedure for the High Court of Justice, subject to the sole oversight of the Knesset.
 The rules of civil procedure should be set by the Minister of Justice, based on a proposal submitted by the Judiciary.

-3. The Judicial Authority should be given control over its budget, and given the power to transfer funds among components of a budgetary line item.
-The Judicial Authority should prepare its own budget, to be included by the government in the general budget proposal it submits to the Knesset for approval.
-The government and the Knesset should be able to make changes to the budget, in consultation with the Judicial Authority, with the exception of the budget of the Supreme Court.
+3. The Judiciary should be given control over its budget, and given the power to transfer funds among components of a budgetary line item.
+The Judiciary should prepare its own budget, to be included by the government in the general budget proposal it submits to the Knesset for approval.
+The government and the Knesset should be able to make changes to the budget, in consultation with the Judiciary, with the exception of the budget of the Supreme Court.

-5. The Minister of Justice should be required to consult with the Judicial Authority regarding the establishment of new courts and the definition of their powers.
+5. The Minister of Justice should be required to consult with the Judiciary regarding the establishment of new courts and the definition of their powers.

-6. Authority over human resource management, which currently rests with the Minister of Justice, should be transferred to the Judicial Authority.
+6. Authority over human resource management, which currently rests with the Minister of Justice, should be transferred to the Judiciary.